Abraham Ribicoff: United States Senate

 During the 1972 Democratic National Convention, presidential nominee George McGovern offered Ribicoff the Democratic vice-presidential nomination, but he declined and it eventually went to Senator Thomas Eagleton.
 After Eagleton withdrew, McGovern asked Ribicoff (among others) to take Eagleton's place.
 He again refused, publicly stating that he had no ambitions for higher office.
 McGovern eventually chose Sargent Shriver as his running mate.
 Later in 1972, following the death of his wife, Ribicoff married Lois Mell Mathes, who became known as "Casey".

 During his time in the Senate, Ribicoff was chairman of the United States Senate Committee on Government Operations (94th and 95th Congresses) and its successor committee, the U.S. Senate Committee on Governmental Affairs (95th and 96th Congresses).

 Future U.S. Senator Joe Lieberman worked in Ribicoff's Senate office as a summer intern and met his first wife, Betty Haas, there.

-In 1978, Ribicoff's niece Gail Rubin was shot and killed in the Coastal Road massacre in Israel by Palestinian terrorists.
+In 1978, Ribicoff's niece Gail Rubin was shot and killed in the Coastal Road massacre in Israel by Palestinian militants.
 Ribicoff denounced her killing as "an indefensible act of terrorism that deserves universal condemnation."
 In 1980, Ribicoff's niece Sarai Ribicoff, a reporter for the Herald Examiner, was shot and killed during a robbery in Venice, California.

 On May 3, 1979, Ribicoff announced his intention to retire at the end of his third term.
 President Jimmy Carter released a statement crediting Ribicoff with having "compiled a distinguished career of public service that can serve as a model of decency, compassion, and ability."